 What is Ganache?

-When you use the ganache for things like truffles, it has to set in the refrigerator first.
+- When you use the ganache for things like truffles, it has to set in the refrigerator first.
 This makes it easy to scoop it.
-And of course, if your glazing a cake, it must be warm and pourable.
+And of course, if you’re glazing a cake, it must be warm and pourable.

 Ok, let’s focus!
 We have a party to get ready for!